Junhyuck-Woo/Udacity-RoboticsSoftwareEngineer/README.md

 # Udacity-RoboticsSoftwareEngineer
 ## Introduction
 This repo is made for record the assignment (or project) of Nano degree.
-I tried to improve the quality of each project.
+I will try to improve the quality of each project.
 After that, I will start the new project for my portfolio.